 Although certainly not one of the cheapest cities on our list, Rio de Janeiro is attracting more and more digital nomads with every year that passes.

 If you’re craving a chilled-out beach lifestyle, Brazil is one of the world’s best choices.
-Rio in particular is known for its idyllic beaches where there is nowhere better to kick back with a beer.
+Rio in particular is known for its idyllic beaches where there is nowhere better to kick back with a local beer.
 A buzzing nightlife scene knits this altogether in a wonderfully refreshing alternative to a more traditional lifestyle.

 For digital nomads in Rio, there are a few popular neighbourhoods to base yourself out of.
 These include Ipanema and Copacabana.
 Facebook groups are a great way to peruse the rental market but if you want to stay shorter-term to begin with, AirBnB and Selina are a good choice.
 Although you’ve probably heard Rio is a violent and scary place, it is generally fairly safe in the tourist and expat frequented areas.
 It should go without saying that you ought to avoid the favelas.